Frequently Asked Questions

 Dan Kapp founded NHBT in 2010.
 You can find Dan’s story on our “leadership” page.

 Dan & Lisa Kapp built the organization with the help of many volunteers and then retired from their leadership and support roles in June of 2018 to Nova Scotia.
-We like to keep in close contact with them and their honorary lifetime membership in NHBT means that they are welcome at any time!

 Yes!
 This program was created to give people an opportunity to learn something new in a group setting.